Austin Carlile: Of Mice & Men (2009–2010, 2011–2016)

 In October 2016, the band pulled out in the midst of a European tour so that Carlile could seek medical treatment after experiencing pain during a show in Portsmouth.
 In late November, Carlile elaborated in a series of tweets that, as someone with Marfan syndrome, he wouldn't "get better" and that he had undergone multiple surgeries "just so I can function/live."

 On December 30, 2016, Austin Carlile posted on his Instagram and Twitter an open letter stating that he was leaving Of Mice & Men to focus on healing, moving on, and getting better after settling in Costa Rica, saying "...with the closing of one door, another will open."
 He also said that he "will not stop playing music" and that he is "still able to sing and I'm hungry for what is next to come even though I have no idea what that may be."

 It was revealed on February 17, 2017 that one of the other reasons that, aside from struggling with Marfan Syndrome, Carlile had left Of Mice & Men was because they did not allow him to write what he wanted on Cold World, the band's next album following Restoring Force.

-In a reply to an Instagram comment about whether or not he would be working with Of Mice & Men in the future, he said "No I will no longer be writing with them, one of the reasons I left.
-They weren't going to let me write what I wanted on next record.
-That's not gonna happen.
-I will write what I want despite what that means giving up."
+Solo career (2026–present)

+In February 2026, Carlile was announced as a performer for that year's Louder Than Life festival in September, listed as "the original voice of Of Mice & Men".